-Protect tenants from arrears, evictions and homelessness - An urgent call to government for action during and after the coronavirus epidemic
+Protect tenants from arrears, evictions and homelessness - An urgent call to Welsh Government for action during and after the coronavirus epidemic

-The government has taken welcome action to protect tenants and help them meet their housing costs in the current crisis.
-By sustaining many people's incomes through the furlough scheme and other measures, and by calling a halt to evictions, it has created a temporary respite for tenants.
+The Welsh and UK Governments have taken welcome action to protect tenants and help them meet their housing costs in the current crisis.
+Sustaining many people's incomes through the furlough scheme and other measures, and calling a halt to evictions has created a temporary respite for tenants.
 This provides valuable time in which to find a 'post-Covid' solution to the potential crisis that will occur if there is a substantial spike in rent arrears and evictions when the current protections end.

-The Chartered Institute of Housing, in conjunction with barrister Liz Davies, has prepared a detailed set of proposals to avert such a crisis.
+The Chartered Institute of Housing (CIH) Cymru, working with barrister Liz Davies, has prepared a detailed set of proposals to avert such a crisis.
 They are described in this paper and set out in detail in the accompanying table.